Patricia Guijarro: Barcelona

-Guijarro's transfer to FC Barcelona was finalized in June 2015 with a three-year deal.
+Guijarro's transfer to FC Barcelona was finalised in June 2015 with a three-year deal.

-At the start of the 2017–18 season, she scored in a 3-0 Copa Catalunya victory against Espanyol, earning her third Copa Catalunya trophy.
-In the semifinal of the 2017–18 Women's Champions League, she scored her first ever UWCL goal away at Lyon that helped keep Barcelona in the tie.
-In the home leg, however, Barcelona were victim of a Eugénie Le Sommer strike that Guijarro nearly knocked off the goal-line, and exited in the quarterfinals to the eventual tournament winners.
-She played in each of Barcelona's matches in the 2018 Copa de la Reina, including the semifinal that went to penalties.
+At the start of the 2017–18 season, she scored in a 3–0 Copa Catalunya victory against Espanyol, earning her third Copa Catalunya trophy.
+In the semi-final of the 2017–18 Women's Champions League, she scored her first ever UWCL goal away at Lyon that helped keep Barcelona in the tie.
+In the home leg, however, Barcelona were victim of a Eugénie Le Sommer strike that Guijarro nearly knocked off the goal-line, and exited in the quarter-finals to the eventual tournament winners.
+She played in each of Barcelona's matches in the 2018 Copa de la Reina, including the semi-final that went to penalties.
 She successfully converted her penalty as Barcelona advanced to their seventh Copa de la Reina final.
 She started the final against Atlético Madrid that went to extra time and was rescued by a Mariona Caldentey goal in the 122nd minute that won her her second Copa de la Reina title.

-For a large portion of the 2018–2019 season, Guijarro was sidelined with a ganglion cyst injury on her right foot that lasted almost 5 months and required two operations.
-She was discharged from injury hours before the 2019 Champion's League Final, but did not feature in Barcelona's 4–1 loss to Lyon later that day.
+For a large portion of the 2018–19 season, Guijarro was sidelined with a ganglion cyst injury on her right foot that lasted almost 5 months and required two operations.
+She was discharged from injury hours before the 2019 Champion's League final, but did not feature in Barcelona's 4–1 loss to Lyon later that day.

-At the start of the 2019–2020 season, she was given team captaincy for the first time as the fifth-choice captain.
-In February 2020, she played in the first edition of the Supercopa de España Femenina, and was the first Barcelona player to score in the semifinals against Atlético Madrid with an outside the box volley.
-She started the final against Real Sociedad, a 1–10 win that earned Barcelona and Guijarro their first ever Supercopa de España Femenina trophy.
+At the start of the 2019–20 season, she was given team captaincy for the first time as the fifth-choice captain.
+In February 2020, she played in the first edition of the Supercopa de España Femenina, and was the first Barcelona player to score in the semi-finals against Atlético Madrid with an outside the box volley.
+She started the final against Real Sociedad, a 10–1 win that earned Barcelona and Guijarro their first ever Supercopa de España Femenina trophy.

-In the first game of Barcelona's 2020–21 league season, she scored the first goal in a match against Real Madrid Femenino, making her the first goalscorer in the women's version of El Clásico.
-Later that same season, Guijarro played the 2021 UEFA Women's Champions League Final, where she was put out-of-position at right centerback due to typical starting right centerback Andrea Pereira being suspended for the final.
-On 16 May 2021, a day before her 23rd birthday, Guijarro started and played all 90 minutes of the match which ended 4-0 in Barcelona's favor.
+In the first game of Barcelona's 2020–21 league season, she scored the first goal in a match against Real Madrid Femenino, making her the first goalscorer in the Women's Clásico.
+Later that same season, Guijarro played the 2021 UEFA Women's Champions League final, where she was put out-of-position at right centerback due to typical starting right centerback Andrea Pereira being suspended for the final.
+On 16 May 2021, a day before her 23rd birthday, Guijarro started and played all 90 minutes of the match which ended 4–0 in Barcelona's favour.

 Upon the departure of first-captain Vicky Losada, Guijarro's role advanced to fourth-captain for the 2021–22 season.

+One of five Barcelona players given a perfect rating for their perfect 2023–24 season, Guijarro started the most games as captain for the team and advanced in her leadership capabilities.
+She continued playing as a central midfielder, with the team's play typically going through her.